shashankkmciv18/advanced_lane_detection/README.md

   * Convert the image from RGB space to HLS space, and threshold the S channel
 * Combine the above binary images to create the final binary image

-Here is the example image, transformed into a binary image by combining the above thresholded binary filters:
+Here is an example image, transformed into a binary image by combining the above thresholded binary filters:

 ![binary](output_images/binary_test2.png)